joshmarinacci/webxr-workshop-intro/part2/instructions.md

 GLTF stands for ??.
 It is a cross-platform and cross-vendor format for sharing 3D models.
 GLTF files are essentially JSON files with a set of additional resources for textures, animations, and 3D geometry.
-We have provided a robot head model in the `resources/Bot_Head_Mesh.glb` file.
+We have provided robot head and body models in the `resources` directory file.
+(it's in the `assets` list in the Glitch)
 A GLB file is the binary form of GLTF, which is optimized for loading over the internet.

 To load a GLTF file we first need a place to load it into.
-Replace the `a-box` element from your page with `a-entity` and set the id to `head`, the position to `0 1 -2`, and visibilty off.
+Replace the `a-box` element from your page with `a-entity` and set the id to `head`, the position to `0 0 0`, and visibility turned off.

 ```html
     <a-entity id="head"